sin-hat/libraries/README.md

-# Libraries
+# Libraries for robotics
-This software are mathematical Libraries.
+This software are libraries for robotics.

 ## Probability density functions
 These software are probability density functions.
 You can get the uniform probability density value,